Wankalo/Rice-1/README.md

 # Dotfiles

 ## You will have to manually:
-- Install the gtk theme, change it in the sway config if it's not the set one.
+- Install the gtk theme and change it in the sway config if it's not the set one.